🇪🇪Estonia · Property

 Platforms and process

-Capital gains: 22% rate and primary-residence exemption
+Capital gains and the primary-residence exemption

 Primary residence exemption